YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 This Private DNS setting will only work for DNS-over-TLS with Adguard Home, since DNS-over-HTTPS is limited to a couple of hardcoded providers.

 Android being available under various flavours depending on your phone manufacturer, the location of that setting can vary.
-It is generally along the lines of `Settings > Connections > More connections parameters > Private DNS`.
+It is generally along the lines of `Settings → Connections → More connection parameters → Private DNS`.
 There, select "Hostname of the private DNS provider" and enter your Adguard Home's domain: `__DOMAIN__` (no protocol, no slash, only the domain).

 ### Intra